reynaldjoabet/Scala3-Examples/README.md

   case object HNil extends HNil

   val h=5::HNil
+val hlist = 1 :: 1.0 :: "One" :: false ::‌ HNil
 ```
+HList is a recursive data structure.
+Each HList is either an empty list (HNil) or a pair of H and T types, in which H (head) is an arbitrary type and T (tail) is another HList.
+In Scala, we can write any pair type like ::[H, T] in a more ergonomic way like H :: T, so the type of our hlist is either Int :: Double :: String :: Boolean :: HNill or ::[Int, ::[Double, ::[String, ::[Boolean, HNill]]]].

 `Singleton` is used by the compiler as a supertype for singleton types.
 This includes literal types, as they are also singleton types.

 A singleton type is a type inhabited by exactly one value
 Scala 2.13 introduced a special kind of singleton type—the literal type.
 It denotes a single value of some literal and represents the most precise type of this literal

+`object Foo{}` The type `Foo.type` is the type of `Foo`, and Foo is the only value with that type.
 `constValue`  allows you to extract the value of a constant at compile-time; the ability to obtain the value of a constant, such as a literal or an enum case, during the compilation process rather than at runtime

 `refined` uses singleton types